 And frankly, you should never stop giving.
 You want to create a client for life, someone that likes you and respects you, will use your services again and recommend you to others.
 You want them to remember you fondly long after the deal is done.

 Gift-giving needs to become a habit, but it also needs to be done right.

-If want to know more about the law of reciprocity, how to make it work for you and what sort of gifts to give and when, come along to my FREE seminar/webinar How to BOOM in a Disruptive Decade.
+If want to know more about the law of reciprocity, how to make it work for you and what sort of gifts to give and when, come along to my upcoming FREE 2-hour Real Estate Brilliance webinar.
 I’ll cover this and more to help you take your business to where you want it to be.